jaygroover/Mark-2/README.md

 The M .
 Site is a hub that brings marvel online content to one location.
 Once there the user can stay on the site are use the site to move to other Marvel sites with more content.

-tech used for this iste:
+tech used for this site:

 HTML
 CSS
 JavaScript